JosephMcGehan/JosephMcGehan/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m mostly work with ArcPy and Esri's GIS API
+- 🔭 I mostly work with ArcPy and Esri's GIS API
 - 🌱 I’m currently learning Git
 - 👯 I’m looking to collaborate on GIS with Data Science and Delivery